Fife Flyers: Flying high: Fife in the Elite League (2011–present)

 Fife Flyers won the Gardiner Conference for the 2017–18 season with an away win over Dundee Stars securing the title.
 In the 2017–18 season they finished 7th.
 Fife Flyers were among the early pacesetters in the race for the 2018–19 title, after their positive start to the season, but they finished in 6th in the standings.

 The 2019–20 season proved to be their worst on-ice performance since their inaugural season in the league in 2011–12, with the Flyers bottom of the table in 10th at the time of the league's cancellation, due to the coronavirus pandemic, in March 2020.

-In July 2021, the Flyers confirmed their intention to return to Elite League action for the 2021–22 season, following the cancellation of the 2020-21 campaign.
+In July 2021, the Flyers confirmed their intention to return to Elite League action for the 2021–22 season, following the cancellation of the 2020–21 campaign.
 The club also confirmed the return behind the bench of head coach Todd Dutiaume and assistant coach Jeff Hutchins.

-The 2021-22 Elite League campaign resulted in a finish bottom of the standings (10th) and saw Fife miss the play-offs by 14 points.
+The 2021–22 Elite League campaign resulted in a finish bottom of the standings (10th) and saw Fife miss the play-offs by 14 points.
 In June 2022, the Flyers once again announced the return of head coach Todd Dutiaume, who also took on General Manager responsibilities.
 Assistant coach Jeff Hutchins was named an associate coach with a greater say in the day-to-day running of the team.

 On 15 February 2023, Fife reached the final of the Challenge Cup for the very first time, with a 7-6 aggregate win (after the shootout) against the Sheffield Steelers.
 The final saw Fife take on the Belfast Giants.
-However, the Flyers would lose 9-3 at a sold out SSE Arena on 1 March to the hosts Belfast, who claimed their fourth Challenge Cup title in five seasons.
+However, the Flyers would lose 9–3 at a sold out SSE Arena on 1 March to the hosts Belfast, who claimed their fourth Challenge Cup title in five seasons.

+However, in the league in the 2022–23 season, Fife finished in 9th on 34 points from 54 games (14-34-6) and missed out on the play-offs by just one point to Glasgow Clan, who took the 8th and final spot.

+Departure of Dutiaume and Hutchins

+Major change came to the Flyers ahead of the 2023–24 EIHL season.
+In June 2023, it was announced that long-time head coach Todd Dutiaume and Associate coach and Director of Player Development Jeff Hutchins would step back from their coaching roles with immediate effect.
+Dutiaume had been associated with Fife for 25 years, first as a player, then – from 2005 – as player/head coach, overseeing the Flyers' rise to the Elite League in 2011 and becoming full-time head coach in 2014.
+Meanwhile, Hutchins had first joined Fife back in 2016.